 David Luther is a saxophonist, vocalist, and multi-instrumentalist originally from the northern Michigan town of Traverse City, and a current resident of New York City.
 At four years old, he found himself in piano lessons, the beginning of what would become a lifelong pursuit in music.
 After a brief affair with the violin, David picked up the saxophone at 11, which prevails today as his primary instrument.
-In addition to the saxophone, he plays keyboards, guitar, and electric bass (passably), flute and clarinet (begrudgingly), and sings (lowly).
+In addition to the saxophone, he sings, and plays keyboards, guitar, electric bass, flute and clarinet.
 He attended the University of Michigan in Ann Arbor, from which he graduated in 2002 with a BFA in Jazz Studies; regretfully, he never ran the Naked Mile.
 The next excursion brought him to New York City, where the rent checks have disappeared for the last nine years.

 A deep love for early rhythm n' blues, rock n' roll, and soul led David to put together The Stick-Ups in 2007, a repertory party band focusing on those aspects of said musics which terrified 50s housewives and led many a youngster to a discovery of their (and others') hips.
 Upon meeting singer/songwriter/guitarist Freddie Stevenson in the winter of 2009, he started writing songs and formed The Dirty Urchins, which band exists to this day despite David's waning involvement.
 These days, new sounds are simmering under such names as The Live Humans, Ivy Mike & The Half Lives, The Free Alternatives, and his own.

 David's alter ego, Uncle Heavy, collects old 45 rpm records, DJs regularly around New York City at dingy bars and exclusive parties, and releases the occasional podcast in a series entitled, appropriately, "Podcasts With Uncle Heavy."